djeada/Algorithms-And-Data-Structures/src/collections_and_containers/README.md

 <h2>Heapsort</h2>

-- comparison-based sorting algorithm
+- comparison-based sorting algorithm.
-- uses heap data structure
+- uses heap data structure.
-- in-place
+- in-place.
-- unstable
+- unstable.
-- does not need additional memory
+- does not need additional memory.
 - while it is slightly slower in practice on most machines than a well-implemented quicksort, it has a better worst-case <code>O(nlogn)</code> run time.

 <h2>Applications:</h2>